Photo: FDV, CC BY-SA 4.0

 Transport is decent.
 Metro Patraix on line 5 sits on the western edge, and bus lines 27 and 28 thread through the heart of Jesus toward Xativa station.
 Walking to central Eixample takes 25 to 30 minutes, doable but not casual.
 For a daily centre commute, count on the metro.

 Two-bedroom flats from 2026 list in the 700 to 900 euro range, with shared apartments often under 350 euros per room.
-The trade-off: thin specialty dining, no nightlife scene to speak of, and a streetscape that still has the rough edges of a working barrio in transition.
+The trade-off: thin specialty dining and a streetscape that still has the rough edges of a working barrio in transition, though Sala Moon on Calle Sant Vicent Martir - a mid-sized concert venue near Estacio del Nord - gives the area one genuine live-music draw.
 If you want a calm flat under 800 euros and don't mind a metro ride, Jesus is one of the last honest deals near the centre.

 - Rents among the lowest in central Valencia